HTC released the VIVE Pro Eye this year – the company’s first VR headset with built-in Tobii eye tracking.

 Eye tracking really takes this technology to the next level, providing deep user interaction and visual attention data which enhances your understanding of the cognitive processes and subconscious behaviors of staff and customers.

 The VIVE Pro Eye marks the beginning of what I believe will be large-scale adoption of VR headsets equipped with eye tracking.
-As is the case with all new technology, it will gradually get cheaper and we will see the creation of VR environments become easier—lowering the entry threshold.
+As is the case with all new technology, it will gradually get cheaper and we will see it become easier to create VR environments–lowering the entry threshold.

 With eye tracking inside VR now widely commercially available, I believe businesses and industries will start to realize the huge cost benefits of utilizing this technology to make their training safer and more efficient and streamline their processes.
 Businesses that are already using VR can expand this use to reap the benefits of eye tracking data, while those already using eye tracking on its own will be able to expand their research into the virtual world.

-Mattias Berglund is the Global Product Manager for VR at Tobii Pro.
+Mattias Berglund is a global product manager at Tobii Pro.
 He was instrumental in bringing the world’s first human behavior analysis tool with eye tracking for VR to the market and sets the roadmap for future developments of VR solutions.
 Berglund holds a Master of Science in Design and Product Realization from the Royal Institute of Technology in Stockholm.